 Pharmaceuticals and Food

-MicroCT and microXRF have become integral tools used in inspection of pharmaceutical packaging and for developing new drug delivery methods and new food products.
-Sigray’s EclipseXRM provides 3D rapid non-destructive analysis of pharmaceutical formulations and their packaging and of food products.
-The AttoMap XRF microscope provides mapping of inorganic materials within a tablet for understanding active ingredient distribution and detection of contaminants.
-AttoMap can also be used for studying nanoparticle distribution in biological tissue.
+MicroCT and microXRF have become integral tools for inspecting pharmaceutical packaging, developing new drug delivery methods, and creating new food products.
+Sigray’s EclipseXRM enables rapid non-destructive 3D analysis of pharmaceutical formulations, their packaging, and food products.
+The AttoMap XRF microscope provides mapping of inorganic materials within a tablet, aiding in the understanding of active ingredient distribution and the detection of contaminants.
+AttoMap can also be used to study nanoparticle distribution in biological tissue.

 MicroCT of Pharmaceuticals and Pharmaceutical Packaging

-3D x-ray microscopy (also known as microCT) is growing in recognition as an essential tool for both failure analysis and R&D of new pharmaceuticals.
-For example, ultrahigh resolution (<300nm spatial) imaging of pore networks and active ingredients provide understanding of the drug release mechanisms.
+3D x-ray microscopy (also known as microCT) is increasingly recognized as an essential tool for both failure analysis and the R&D of new pharmaceuticals.
+For example, ultrahigh-resolution imaging (<300nm spatial) of pore networks and active ingredients provides insight into drug release mechanisms.
 Feedback on internal structure can accelerate time-to-market during the research and development phase.
-After the product has been successfully developed, microCT is still needed to identify failures in pharmaceutical packaging.
+Even after a product has been successfully developed, microCT remains valuable for identifying failures in pharmaceutical packaging.

-EclipseXRM provides the highest resolution and highest contrast images for the wide range of samples that a pharamaceutical central laboratory will encounter: everything from polymeric drugs to packaged lyo cakes.
+EclipseXRM provides the highest-resolution and highest-contrast images for the wide range of samples encountered in a pharmaceutical central laboratory—from polymeric drugs to packaged lyophilized (“lyo”) cakes.

 3D view and cross-sections of a Pepcid AC within its packaging